hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/certificate-management.rst

 Certificate Management
 ======================

-This tutorial will demonstrate how to enroll/re-enroll/renew the CA TLS certificate , Peer TLS/Ecert and Orderer TLS/Ecert certificates an existing Hyperledger Fabric network.
+This article will show you how to enroll/re-enroll/renew the following certificates: CA TLS certificate, Peer TLS/Ecert, and Orderer TLS/Ecert certificates on an existing Hyperledger Fabric network.

 For this tutorial, you can use the IBM Support for Hyperledger Fabric software running in a Red Hat OpenShift or Kubernetes cluster.